devzendo/transputer-macro-assembler/README.md

 Parser, macro expansion, code generation and output of binary file and listing are done.
 Optimally encodes direct instructions into pfix/nfix sequences - especially for forward references where location might not yet be known.

-The assembler has built a binary of eForth without any parsing/code gen errors (using macros, not .TRANSPUTER mode yet)
-- and a close inspection of the listing side-by-side with that produced by MASM suggests that I'm assembling identically to MASM!
+The assembler has built a binary of eForth without any parsing/code gen errors (initially using opcode-building macros, and now with .TRANSPUTER mode) - and a close inspection of the listing side-by-side with that produced by MASM suggests that I'm assembling identically to MASM!
 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification.

 Current work:

 Remaining work:
+  * Transputer instructions in macros lose their comments when the macro is expanded (see CODE and COLON macros in eForth)
   * Escape codes do not work in DB strings? \12 ? \n ? \r ?
   * local labels
   * global and extern symbols